mattlianje/pipeviz/README.md

 # <img src="pix/stageview.png" width="50"> Pipeviz
 **Easy, elegant lineage with a single `.json`**

-Use a dead-simple `pipeviz.json` spec to describe your pipelines and tables - and get:
+Pipeviz is a dead simple JSON spec to describe your pipelines and tables.
+Drop in a `pipeviz.json`, and get:

 - a dependency graph (DOT / Graphviz)
 - a full microfrontend UI